 Address – 107 Charing Cross Rd, Soho, London WC2H 0DT, United Kingdom

 Foyles’ Opening hours – Mon-Sat 9 am – 7 pm, Sun 11.30 am – 6 pm

 Gay’s the Word, Bloomsbury

-This much-adored community bookshop is one of the only LGBTQ+ book stores in London, UK.
+One of the best bookshops in London is the only LGBTQ+ book stores in the UK.
 It has a large range of fiction as well as books on all aspects of queer theory, as well as titles covering relationships, sex, parenting and children.
 This is not only a place to buy books though; it’s an important community hub and hosts regular meet-ups and discussion groups.
 In addition to regular author readings and book-signings (think Clare Summerskill, Neil Bartlett, Adam Mars-Jones, Armistead Maupin), there are weekly lesbian and monthly trans discussion groups.